-Rule 3 - Responsibility for Detention Facility
+Rule 4 - Responsibility for the management of the Detention Facility

-The Special Court shall retain sole responsibility for all aspects of detention pursuant to the Rules.
-Under the authority of the Registrar, the Chief of Detention shall have sole responsibility for all aspects of the daily management of the Detention Facility, including security and good order, and may make all decisions relating thereto, except where otherwise provided in the Rules.
+- (A) The Residual Special Court shall retain sole responsibility for all aspects of detention pursuant to the Rules. - (B) Under the authority of the Registrar, the Chief of Detention or the person specially appointed to perform his functions shall have sole responsibility for all aspects of the daily management of the Detention Facility, including security and good order, and may make all decisions relating thereto, except where otherwise provided in the Rules.

-Rule 4 - Inspections
+Rule 5 - Inspections

-- (A) The International Committee of the Red Cross (hereinafter the "ICRC") or other competent inspecting authority shall regularly inspect the Detention Facility and advise the Chief of Detention and the Registrar upon the observance of the Rules and relevant regulations, including, but not limited to: - (i) the quantity, quality, preparation and serving of food; - (ii) the hygiene and cleanliness of the Detention Facility and of the Detainees; - (ii) the sanitation, heating, lighting and ventilation of the Detention Facility; and - (iv) the suitability and cleanliness of the Detainees' clothing and bedding. - (B) The Registrar shall, if he concurs with the recommendations made by the ICRC or other competent inspecting authority, take immediate steps to give effect to those recommendations.
+- (A) The International Committee of the Red Cross (hereinafter the "ICRC") or other competent inspecting authority shall regularly inspect the Detention Facility and advise the Chief of Detention-and the Registrar upon the observance of the Rules and other relevant regulations, including, but not limited to: - (i) the quantity, quality, preparation and serving of food; - (ii) the hygiene and cleanliness of the Detention Facility and of the Detainees; - (iii) the sanitation, heating, lighting and ventilation of the Detention Facility; and - (iv) the suitability and cleanliness of the Detainees' clothing and bedding. - (B) The Registrar shall, if he concurs with the recommendations made by the ICRC or other competent inspecting authority, take immediate steps to give effect to those recommendations.